 Newcastleton is probably the longest running traditional music festival in Scotland and has essentially maintained the same successful format since its inception in 1970.

 The festival is centred on friendly competitions - everything from Border ballad singing - original new songs written in a traditional style - instrumental sections including all instruments and players - culminating in the winners performing at the Grand Concert.
 Some of the bestknown singers and players in Scottish folk and traditional music, of today and from the past, have their names engraved on the trophies at Newcastleton.

-Now in its tenth year, the festival organisers have established a reputation for staging a hugely enjoyable weekend of music in this small Borders town, beautifully situated amongst rolling hills by the River Tweed.
-Memorable concerts feature some of the biggest names in Celtic music, taking the stage alongside the best Borders acts.
+The festival organisers have established a reputation for staging a hugely enjoyable weekend of music in this small Borders town, beautifully situated amongst rolling hills by the River Tweed.
+We've got another fantastic line up for you this year, with absolutely superb evening concerts featuring some of the biggest names in Celtic music!

 Contact Robin Dempsey